 Postharvest Physiology, Pathology and Biotechnology

-The main objective of our research is fruit quality of its maintenance during postharvest storage.
+The main objective of our research is fruit quality and its maintenance during postharvest storage.
 This general objective is developed in the following specific objectives:

-- Metabolic pathways of key components involved in organoleptic and nutritional fruit quality.
-Main metabolic pathway currently addressing in our group, emphasized the biosynthesis and regulation of carotenoid content and composition.
-We also studying emission of volatile compounds, metabolism of vitamin C and phenylpropanoid metabolism.
+2. Metabolic pathways of key components involved in organoleptic and nutritional fruit quality.
+Main metabolic pathway currently addressing in our group, emphasized the regulation and metabolism of carotenoids, volatile compounds, metabolism of vitamin C, phenylpropanoid, among others).

-- Studies of fruit-pathogen interaction.
+3. Studies on fruit-pathogen interaction.
 Research in our working group is related to the characterization of the postharvest interaction between apple and citrus fruits and fungal pathogens of the genus Penicillium, main rots of these crops.
-Currently, we are using molecular genetics, genomic, transcriptomic and metabolomic strategies, with the aim to understand the basis of compatible and incompatible interactions between fruit and pathogen.
+Currently, we are using molecular genetics, genomic, transcriptomic and metabolomic strategies, with the aim of understanding the basis of compatible and incompatible interactions between fruit and pathogen.
 We are addressing both fruit defense responses against different fungi and the mechanisms and determinants of pathogenicity and virulence of the fungus.